Greek Gods & Manga – Library TBR

 • Nightmare of the Living Cat – Hawkman

-It took me a long time to fully type out this list.
+It took me a long time to type out this list.
 When I skim through the list, there are a few comics that stand out to me.
 I started reading Moon Knight in anticipation of the show.
 I’m seeing some repetitions such as Alyssa Wong as they wrote Doctor Aphra and Deadpool along with Kami Garcia’s YA DC graphic novels.
-My favorite new series that I read was The Last Session which is about college friends getting together to finish their DnD campaign.
+My favorite new series that I read was The Last Session which is about college friends getting together to finish their Dungeons & Dragons campaign.
 Other memorable series include Captain Carter, Plume, She-Hulk, and Nightmare of the Living Cat.

 2022 Pop Culture Moments